 THE PATRIOT VALUE ADD

 Patriot’s mobile solution brings together various technologies appropriate to the needs of the customer.
 As an example, we can integrate three primary mobile device platforms, such as MDM, network access control (NAC) and mobile device detection/contextual awareness.
-These three technologies address the who, what and where of mobile devices as well as give visibility and control of the data down to each and every enrolled device.
+These three technologies address the who, what and where of mobile devices, and give visibility and control of the data to each and every enrolled device.
 Patriot can then integrate a variety of other security and visibility capabilities, such as identity and access management (IAM), intrusion detection and prevention systems (IDPS), mobile application security, and file security—specific to organizational requirements and network architecture.
 To complete the solution, we can integrate enterprise security capabilities to ensure organization-wide protection.

 Patriot’s holistic MDSM solution addresses all the critical components of mobile device security, such as:

 - Automatic detection of any mobile device via cellular or WiFi